-FAR BELOW BASIC, BE LOW BASIC, AND BASIC PRO FICIENT AND A ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 38% 220 GENDER: About seven percent more boys than girls at our school scored Proficient or Advanced.
-Girls 31% 200 English proficient 49% 261 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 9% 159 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 32% 342 INCOME: About 16 percent fewer students from lower-income families scored Proficient or Advanced than our Not low income 48% 78 other students.
-Learning disabled DATA STATISTICA ALLY UNRELIABLE N/S 29 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 36% 391 tested with learning disabilities was too small to be statistically significant.
-Asian American DATA STATISTICA ALLY UNRELIABLE N/S 29 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will Filipino DATA STATISTICA ALLY UNRELIABLE N/S 23 differ from school to school.
+FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 34% 264 GENDER: About four percent more girls than boys at our school scored Proficient or Advanced.
+Girls 38% 231 English proficient 52% 260 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
+English Learners 18% 235 Because we give this test in English, English Learners tend to be at a disadvantage.
+Low income 36% 463 INCOME: The same percentage of students from lower- income families scored Proficient or Advanced as our Not low income 36% 32 other students.
+Learning disabled 14% 34 LEARNING DISABILITIES: Students classified as learning disabled scored lower than students without learning Not learning disabled 38% 461 disabilities.
+The CST is not designed to test the progress of students with moderate to severe learning differences.
+Asian American 59% 37 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will Hispanic/Latino 34% 436 differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.
-Hispanic/Latino 31% 331 White/Other DATA STATISTICA ALLY UNRELIABLE N/S 26